Knowledge to

 Become familiar with how your blood glucose responds to different durations and types of exercise.

 Checking your blood glucose level more often before and around 30 minutes after exercise can help you see the benefits of activity.
 You also can use the results of your blood glucose checks to see how your body to reacts to different activities.
-Understanding these patterns can help you prevent your blood glucose from going too high or too low.
+Understanding these patterns can help you prevent your blood glucose from going too high or too low, and can also tell you if the amount of exercise you're doing is sufficient to cover what you've eaten and support your medication regimen.

 Questions about getting some food with exercise?
-Read this article for more information!
+Read our other article about fueling for workouts for more tips!